felipebonezi/cipherizy-lib/README.md

 # jst-cipher-lib
-[Justa Pagamentos](https://www.justa.com.vc) cipher lib for Java or Kotlin projects.

-The so called "the one with criptography", this lib was developed with the main goal of make sensitive data encryption easy for the developers of  Justa Pagamentos.
+Cipher lib for Java or Kotlin projects.
+The so called "the one with criptography", this lib was developed with the main goal of make sensitive data encryption easy.

 To use it, the only thing you need to do is import it into your project using gradle or maven.